Nacho Chapado: Biography

 The summer of 2008 was a big success because the song "Mystery Luv" composed with Stephen Massa and the voice of Lou Mullen was a big hit around the world.

-In 2009 Nacho Chapado made many remixes and composed with S. Massa "Names and numbes", "Be Somebody" and "Behind the eyes" with the vocals of Sue Mclaren, and "Love to survive" with the voice of Luca G.
+In 2009 Nacho Chapado made many remixes and composed with S. Massa "Names and numbers", "Be Somebody" and "Behind the eyes" with the vocals of Sue Mclaren, and "Love to survive" with the voice of Luca G.

 From 2010 he is also at the centre of a new tribal & progressive house music label, Guareber Recordings, which will see not just his, but close associations works released, which looks like making waves in Spain & beyond, Nacho explaining that "...the Spanish house mafia is here & we will hit the dancefloor with our tribal & progressive beats..."